Fire and rescue services

 Medical tourism, including for cosmetic surgery, is common.

 Standards at discount and uncertified medical facilities can be poor.

 Serious and possibly life-threatening complications can result.

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.

 If you're arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.

-Penalties for drug offences are severe.
-They can include the death penalty for drug trafficking.
+Penalties for drug offences are severe, including drug possession and the presence of drugs in your bloodstream.
+Malaysia still carries the death penalty for drug trafficking.